zammad/zammad-documentation/appendix/backup-and-restore.rst

 If above requirenments are met, you can continue with restoring.

 .. hint:: Source code installations have to supply the old ruby version that has been used earlier.
    This is because the restore script partly uses Zammad commands which will fail if you don't!

+   You can find a version list on the :doc:`/prerequisites/software` page.

 Restore everything
 ==================